qwertie/learn-react/docs/tutorial-2.md

     npm install --save-dev typescript

 If you use the `--global` option then the TypeScript compiler `tsc` will be available in all projects on the same machine and it will be available as a terminal command, but it will not be added to your package.json file.
-Therefore, if you share your code with others, TypeScript will **not** be installed when another person gets your code and runs `npm install`.
+Therefore, if you share your code with others, TypeScript will **not** be installed automatically when another person gets your code and runs `npm install`.

 If you use `--save-dev`, TypeScript will be added to `package.json` and installed in your project's `node_modules` folder (current size: 34.2 MB), but it will **not** be available directly as a terminal command, although you can still run it from the terminal as `./node_modules/.bin/tsc`, and you can still use `tsc` inside the `npm` `"scripts"` section of `package.json`.